Healthcare License Compacts in Illinois: Where We Are, Where We’re Going

 Despite an indication that the IDLC would borrow heavily from the IMLC, it is unclear which dental practitioners would be covered by the IDLC.
 Additionally, it is unclear how stakeholders will react to the compact once it is finalized and who will fall on each side of the question.
 However, considering that much of the opposition about the other compacts were based on the use of the compact mechanism itself, it is likely that the same concerns raised about the other compacts will be raised for the IDLC.

 Let Jackson LLP’s healthcare attorneys keep you updated to changes in your profession.

 Despite opposition in some corners to the compacts already in effect, reliance on these interstate mechanisms is likely to grow.
 Beyond nascent compacts like the APRN Compact and IDLC, psychologist, speech pathologist, and occupational therapist associations are all exploring the possibility of creating interstate agreements of their own.
 Additionally, like with the NLC, there is the potential that existing compacts will be updated as the need arises.

 These changes promise to impact providers’ practices in Illinois but also their ability to practice in-person or via telehealth into compact states.
 Jackson LLP’s dedicated healthcare attorneys work closely with healthcare providers and clinics to understand the impact of legislative changes on their day-to-day practice.
-To schedule a complimentary consultation with one of our attorneys, call our office at (855) 633-2339 or click the button below.
+To schedule a complimentary consultation with one of our attorneys, click the button below.